3 Great Places for Holiday Lights

 Dyker Heights in Brooklyn

-Another neighborhood famous for making a bright spectacle of itself every holiday is located in Baltimore, Maryland.
-Residents living along East 34th Street in the charming neighborhood of Hampden decorate to the 9’s and there are some real bragging rights to those that can generate the biggest “Wows”.
-The show goes on for blocks and blocks along what locals call “The Avenue” and is celebrated as “The Miracle on 34th Street”.
+Another neighborhood famous for making a bright spectacle every holiday is located in Baltimore, Maryland.
+Residents living along East 34th Street in the charming neighborhood of Hampden decorate to the nines.
+There are some real bragging rights to those that can generate the biggest wows. he show goes on for blocks and blocks along what locals call “The Avenue,” and is celebrated as “The Miracle on 34th Street.”
 Just so your warned, Hampden is ground zero for celebrating Baltimore’s famous “Hon” culture, so you’ll be in good company if you break out your cat eyeglasses, pile your hair as high as it can go and wrap yourself in as much metallic tinsel as you can manage.

 Flickr Image by Phillywrite